Decomposing a Monolith into Smart Surfaces

 what's a smart surface

-the idea is pretty straightforward. take the monolith and decompose it into ~25 independent micro-apps. each one handles exactly one user workflow. applying to a job? that's a surface. reviewing proposals? another surface. managing your payment methods? surface.
+take the monolith and decompose it into ~25 independent micro-apps. each one handles one user workflow. applying to a job? that's a surface. reviewing proposals? another surface. managing your payment methods? surface.

 each surface is a self-contained SPA. it owns its own routes, its own state, its own components. it can be developed, tested, and deployed independently. here's what a typical surface looks like: